 An IBM Thinkpad with a 15" screen √(19202 + 12002) / 15.4= 147 DPI

 * In practice you should select DPI based on individuals eyesight/preference.

 It is not advisable to set a DPI lower than 96 as the majority of Windows fonts are not hinted to display correctly at very small sizes.

 Control Panel | Display | Set Custom Text Size (DPI)

 Control Panel | Personalisation | Adjust Font Size (DPI)

-For custom sizes, tick: “Use Windows XP style DPI Scaling” un-ticking this option will turn on full scaling of all non-DPI aware applications, which may cause fonts to become blurry.
+For custom sizes, tick: “Use Windows XP style DPI Scaling” un-ticking this option will turn on full scaling of all non-DPI aware applications, which can cause fonts to become blurry.

 Setting the DPI for individual users connected to a terminal server (or Citrix) can only be done in the registry, if the DPI is changed in the Control Panel as above, then the change will apply to all users.

 Registry settings for Per-User DPI setting (Windows 2003/2008):